idaholab/moose/python/doc/content/python/peacock.md

 | csh | `~/.cshrc` | `setenv PATH pwd:$PATH` |
 | tcsh | `~/.tcshrc` | `setenv PATH pwd:$PATH` |

-Replace occurrences of `pwd` in the above table with the result you recieved in the previous step, as you apply the following instructions:
+Replace occurrences of `pwd` in the above table with the result you received in the previous step as you apply the following instructions:

 !alert! warning title=Dangerous Syntax Below